StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 #####HTML

+There are a couple of different ways to use HTML:

+* Structure - The skeleton of a webpage (like the parts of a school essay)
+* Content - In static sites
+* Representational language (as is CSS).
+(The others are procedural.)

+The key thing is **semantic markup**.
+This means that meaning is embedded in the symbols we use for our content.

 In learning all our programming languages, we'll look for patterns.
 The brain connects new things to other things it already knows.
 We will find similar things in all our languages, but they may look different in each.

 For example, **delimiters** are characters that show us the boundaries of things -- in other words, they create limits..
 We'll encounter them in different forms, depending on the language that we're using.